 What is the Lambda Variant?

-The Lambda variant is a mutated version of SARS-CoV-2, the virus that causes COVID-19.
+The Lambda variant is a mutated version of SARS-CoV-2, the virus that causes COVID.
 It’s been called a “sort of cousin of the Alpha variant.”
 Lambda was first discovered in Lima, Peru in December 2020.
-In June the World Health Organization added the variant to its watch list because of the rapid way it moved through South America.
+In June the World Health Organization added the variant to its watchlist because of the rapid way it moved through South America.

-The WHO has named Lambda a ‘Variant of Interest,’ a step below the designation given to Delta: ‘Variant of Concern.’
-Meanwhile, the CDC does not include Lambda on its official watch list, though it has said that it “will continue to actively monitor this variant.”
+The WHO has named Lambda a ‘Variant of Interest,’ a step below ‘Variant of Concern,’ the designation given to Delta.
+Meanwhile, the Centers for Disease Control and Prevention does not include Lambda on its official watchlist, though it has said that it “will continue to actively monitor this variant.”

 Where is the Lambda Variant?

-The Lambda variant is predominantly found in South America.
-It makes up the vast majority of new cases in Peru and has expanded to Ecuador, Chile and Argentina.
+The Lambda variant can predominantly be found in South America.
+It makes up the vast majority of new cases in Peru and has expanded to Ecuador, Chile, and Argentina.
 In total, Lambda has been detected in at least 36 countries so far and in 44 U.S. states.
 But compared to Delta, its progress has been slow.

 Genetic sequencing has identified just 851 Lambda-caused COVID cases in the U.S. Eight of those cases were recorded in the last month.
-While the U.S. doesn’t sequence every case, experts are still confident that Lambda doesn’t have a big foothold in the country.
 For comparison, Delta was first recorded in the U.S. in March, and nearly 60,000 US cases have been linked to the variant since then.
+And although the U.S. doesn’t sequence every case, experts are still confident that Lambda doesn’t have a large foothold in the country.

 Does the Lambda Variant Spread Faster or Differently?